 |Renewal of Firearms and Shotgun Certificate || £50.00

 Certificate holders will be reminded as a courtesy to renew their certificates some 12 weeks in advance of their expiry by the local Licensing Centre.
-However there is nothing to prevent you from renewing it before a reminder is sent out and we would encourage you to do so.
 This would allow us sufficient time to carry out the necessary enquiries before your certificate expires.

 An application to vary a firearm certificate may be made at any time.
 In general terms: